-Robin Hollingdrake was born in Port Credit, Ontario in 1953.
+Robin was born in Port Credit, Ontario in 1953.
 Suburban Toronto was hardly a hotbed of arts activity in the 1960’s but Robin’s upbringing and exposure to the arts was total immersion.
 She had constant encouragement from her mother Patience Morrisey who kept a very active painting, printmaking, and ceramics studio.
-Her grandmother Mabel Harris was a gifted painter and draughtsperson schooled at the Slade School of Fine Art in London, England.
+Her grandmother Mabel Harris was a gifted painter and draughtsperson.
 Robin’s sister Catherine Morrisey is a noted landscape painter in London, Ontario.

 Robin works intuitively using acrylic paint, watercolour, printmaking, collage and pen & ink.
-She’s a disciplined artist who has painted every day for more than 40 years.
+She’s a disciplined artist who has painted every day for 40+ years.
 Working in series, she explores abstract ideas as well as realistic representations of flora.
 The over-riding commonality in all her work is the use of bold, vibrant colour combinations that simply dazzle the mind.

 Talent is given, and there’s not a moment to waste, to believe it, to accept it, and to make something of this life.
-Art doesn’t care where you begin, it is a series of new beginings, that can have surprise endings.”
+Art doesn’t care where you begin, it is a series of new beginnings, that can have surprise endings.” -R. Hollingdrake